 The idea of therapy often conjures the classic milieu of a patient and a therapist alone in a dark-lit, comfortable room discussing their emotions.
 Certainly, individual therapy remains a cornerstone of addiction treatment even if it isn’t conducted in quite so stereotypical a way.
 Group therapy is another method used by many addiction treatment providers.
 People may shy away from the idea of participating in group therapy.
 After all, discussing trauma and personal issues among strangers can be intimidating.
-But the benefits of group therapy are clear.
+But the benefits of group therapy during addiction recovery are clear.
 It can be just as effective as individual therapy and may actually be more helpful depending on a person’s situation.

 Benefits of Group Therapy